prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

 And next we need to create this *DisableTank()* method in our *Tank.cs* class.
-This method will change the box-collider to a trigger and reset the colour, as we mentioned above.
+This method will change the box-collider to a trigger and reset the color, as we mentioned above.
 However, it will also need to disable the invincibility of the tank using the *StopCoroutine()* method:

 ```